makerdao/community/governance/polls/Approve Multisig for Management of Velodrome NFT - October 3, 2022.md

 ---
-title: Approve Multisig for Velodrome NFT - October 3, 2022
+title: Approve Multisig for Management of Velodrome NFT - October 3, 2022
 summary: Signal your support or opposition to approving a 3 of 4 multisig to manage the Velodrome NFT Airdrop.
 discussion_link: https://forum.makerdao.com/t/signal-request-create-a-multisig-to-manage-the-velo-venft/17777
 parameters: